iproduct/course-iot/esp8266-mqtt-rabbitmq/README.md

 * Recv.java - prints received messages to the console (configured with the example RabbitMQ topic exchange createed in previos section)
 * Send.java - sends 100 random command messages to ESP8266 board - "0" means LED off, "1" means LED on :)

-Enjoi the demo, and feel free to contact me at: tiliev @ iproduct.org :)